Bardolph-Automation-Inc/bardolph/docs/main.rst

 script size.
 Note that the application loads the encoded script into memory before executing it.

-I've run the program on MacOS 10.15.5, Debian Linux 10 buster, and the August, 2020, release of Raspberry Pi OS.
-It works fine for me on a Raspberry Pi Zero W, controlling 5 bulbs.
-I haven't gotten my hands on a 4, yet.
+I've tested the program on MacOS Monterey 12.0.1, a Raspberry Pi Zero W controlling 6 devices, a Raspberry Pi 3 and Raspberry Pi 4.
+I haven't done much testing on Linux recently, but I expect it to run fine on any distribution that runs Python 3.7 or higher.

 Supported Devices
 =================